nata332/SQEDemoChallengeUI/README.md

 6. Do not show confirmation pop-up when no pizza is selected
 7. Add validation to Name and Phone fields
 8. Extend maximum length of Email field to standard 320 characters (64 characters in local part, '@' and 255 in domain part)
+9. Format price value in Cost field and in pop-up confirmation message properly (with 2 decimal symbols)